usaid-cs/yesterday-i-learned/biology.md

+- A research says [women select mates more often through "immune system genetic diversity"](https://www.thenorthernecho.co.uk/news/1290802.ugly-truth-beautiful-peoples-dna/), than they do by looks.
+This might explain why ugly people exist, despite the population selecting against it.
 - Eating pine nuts sometimes develops [pine mouth](https://en.wikipedia.org/wiki/Pine_nut#Taste_disturbances), where everything you eat for the next few weeks will taste bitter and metallic.
 No medical attention is needed.
 - There is no "detoxing".
 Just eat healthy (i.e. don't take on toxins in the first place) and your liver will clean up the rest.
 - If you are in enough shock, [you won't feel pain, even though you are well aware of what's happening](https://www.thenational.scot/news/17510066.birth-legend-remembering-scotlands-famed-explorer/).